Park update: On June 17, the Spur at 30th St. will be closed between 3pm and 9pm.

 With a Northeastern woodland palette as inspiration, the Spur plantings comprise 8,500 perennials, 69 trees and shrubs, all new species for the park, and the largest planting beds on the High Line.

-Grasses, perennials, and a mix of popular clematis and wisteria vines hang from gardens along the Coach Passage, and flowering beds in the piazza include a mix of grasses and perennials punctuated by the theatrical changing colors of witch alder shrubs.
+Grasses, perennials, and a mix of popular clematis and wisteria vines hang from gardens along the Coach Passage, and flowering beds in the piazza are punctuated by the theatrical changing colors of witch alder shrubs.

 Coach Passage is named in honor of the Coach Foundation